Jul 27, 2023

 How to Fix ECONNREFUSED – connection refused by server Error

-If you come across the ECONNREFUSED – connection refused by a server error in FileZilla and don’t know how to fix it, then you’re in the right place.
-This tutorial will show you how to resolve the FTP error through a few methods.
-Let’s check it out!
+If you encounter the ECONNREFUSED – connection refused by a server error in FileZilla and need help fixing it, you’ve come to the right place.
+This tutorial will guide you through several methods to resolve the FTP error.
+Let’s get started!

 Error: connect econnrefused